-- Santa Vritti, peace, comes from Sattva guna, it represents balance.
+- Santa Vritti, peace, comes from Sattva guna; it represents balance.

-- Ghora Vritti comes from rajas guna, it represents anger.
+- Ghora Vritti comes from rajas guna; it represents anger.

-- Mudha Vritti comes from Tamo guna, it represents laziness, carelessness, and drowsiness.
+- Mudha Vritti comes from Tamo guna; it represents laziness, carelessness, and drowsiness.

-The Importance of Rajo Guna
+The Importance of Tamas Guna

-However, with the Sattva Guna, the mind will not consider others’ happiness as its own, and will never be real.
+However, with the Sattva Guna, the mind will not consider others’ happiness as its own and will never be real.
 In other words, there is no internal contentment, and since it doesn’t consider others, there is no compassion for them.

-The mind with Rajo Guna separates the plurality and states that everything is one.
+The mind with Rajas Guna separates the plurality and states that everything is one.
 The sun is one; the moon is one; the sky is one; the idea of language is one; husband and wife are one; the friends are one; the matter is one; the energy is one; the cosmos is one; the truth is one, and ultimately the Brahman is one.
 “Ekameva Advitiyam Brahma” (The Brahman is one without a second.)

 With intense Raja, one can take a Sattvic turn.
 For instance, the gangster Ratnakar became the sage Valmiki; the Jagai and Madhai who pelted stones at Lord Gouranga became his first disciples.

 The Importance of Sattva Guna